SashaCroatia/HardestMaze/README.md

 - **Recommended Feature:** Include a setting to run a subset of comparisons for testing purposes.

 ### 3. `demo.py`
 This file will provide a brief demonstration of your project.

-#### Requirements:
+#### Submission Requirements:
 - **Progress Report:** Demonstrate *random agents* attempting to solve each problem.
 - **Final Report:** Demonstrate *each algorithm* attempting to solve each problem.